 FOUNDER & CEO, UNCHARTED POWER; RENEWABLE ENERGY EXPERT

-Jessica O. Matthews is the founder and CEO of Uncharted Power, an award-winning energy and data technology company that develops infrastructure solutions for communities, facilities, and Internet of Things.
+Jessica O. Matthews is the founder and CEO of Uncharted Power, an award-winning power and data infrastructure technology company that develops infrastructure solutions for communities, facilities, and Internet of Things.
+Using their patented suite of solutions, they build, own and operate infrastructure to provide power and data services that are clean, safe and low cost.
 The company was founded by Jessica when she was only 22 years old.

 Uncharted Power first began as Uncharted Play, a new kind of social enterprise grounded in play and the happiness of life, that would show the world how play could be a tangible tool for inspiring social innovation.